ruanformigoni/gameimage/README.md

 ## Configuration

-Consider an AppImage named `my-cool-game.AppImage` for the examples below.
+Consider a AppImage named `my-cool-game.AppImage` for the examples below.

 ### Global